Overview

 🚗 Getting There

-Thang Hen is 35km northeast of Cao Bằng city in Trà Lĩnh District.
-By motorbike from Cao Bằng, the journey takes about 1 hour on roads that climb through villages and forest to the plateau.
-The plateau road connecting the lakes begins near Trà Lĩnh town - follow signs for Hồ Thang Hen.
-The road surface is paved but narrow and winding in sections.
-There is no public transport to the lakes - motorbike is the only practical option.
-Most visitors combine Thang Hen with Pác Bó or Nguồm Pục Cave in a northern loop from Cao Bằng.
+Thang Hen is 30km northeast of Cao Bằng city in Trà Lĩnh District - about 45 minutes by motorbike.
+From Cao Bằng, follow the road toward Trà Lĩnh and look for signs for Hồ Thang Hen.
+The road climbs through villages and forest to the plateau - paved but narrow and winding in sections.
+There is no public transport to the lakes; motorbike is the only practical option.
+Most visitors combine Thang Hen with nearby Nguồm Pục Cave or include it as part of a northern Cao Bằng loop.

 What to Expect